kjvmccreary/boiler/TestResults.md

     at runFiles (file:///C:/Users/mccre/dev/boiler/src/frontend/react-app/node_modules/@vitest/runner/dist/index.js:958:5)
     at startTests (file:///C:/Users/mccre/dev/boiler/src/frontend/react-app/node_modules/@vitest/runner/dist/index.js:967:3)
     at file:///C:/Users/mccre/dev/boiler/src/frontend/react-app/node_modules/vitest/dist/chunks/runtime-runBaseTests.oAvMKtQC.js:116:7

+stderr | src/components/__tests__/roles/RoleList.test.tsx > RoleList > handles search functionality
+An update to RoleList inside a test was not wrapped in act(...).

+When testing, code that causes React state updates should be wrapped into act(...):

+act(() => {
+  /* fire events that update state */
+});
+/* assert on the output */

+This ensures that you're testing the behavior the user would see in the browser.
+Learn more at https://react.dev/link/wrap-tests-with-act
+An update to ForwardRef(FormControl) inside a test was not wrapped in act(...).

+When testing, code that causes React state updates should be wrapped into act(...):

+act(() => {
+  /* fire events that update state */
+});
+/* assert on the output */

+This ensures that you're testing the behavior the user would see in the browser.
+Learn more at https://react.dev/link/wrap-tests-with-act
+An update to ForwardRef(FormControl) inside a test was not wrapped in act(...).

+When testing, code that causes React state updates should be wrapped into act(...):

+act(() => {
+  /* fire events that update state */
+});
+/* assert on the output */

+This ensures that you're testing the behavior the user would see in the browser.
+Learn more at https://react.dev/link/wrap-tests-with-act

 stderr | src/components/__tests__/auth/EmailConfirmation.test.tsx > EmailConfirmation > Error Handling > handles expired token error specifically
 Email confirmation failed: Error: The confirmation link has expired